 Cruising with Babies and Toddlers: Packing Items

 We all know packing all the baby and toddler gear is hard even for a short trip to the grandparents.
-This makes packing for a week long cruise look like such a daunting task where stores are not easily accessible and being at sea seems so remote.
+This makes packing for a week long cruise look like such a daunting task.
+Stores are not easily accessible and being at sea seems so remote.
 Cruising is a wonderful way to travel with the kids.
 Everyone can visit various destinations and unpack all that gear and luggage only once.
 By taking turns, parents can still enjoy most of the ship’s amenities – the pool, gym, casino, shows and onboard activities.

 Our daughter celebrated her 6th month on a 7-day Alaska cruise nine years ago, went on a Caribbean cruise at 17 months and a Mexican cruise at two years old.
 The hardest trip was traveling when our son was 14 months on an 11-day Hawaiian cruise along with our then 3-year old daughter.
 Of course, it was challenging with lessons learned but completely doable.
 Planning is essential when packing for a cruise.
 These are the items I would recommend to bring for a family thinking of cruising based on our experience but is not meant to be a comprehensive list.

 2. Inflatable Infant Pools.
 Many cruise ships don’t have bath tubs.
 Our kids went in the showers with us.
 Some passengers have brought the blow up baby pools to give their kids showers.
-We’ve also seen parents bring these inflatables at the side of the pool since most ships don’t allow non-potty trained kids or don’t have a section for babies in pools.
+We’ve also seen parents bring these inflatable infant pools at the side of the pool since most ships don’t allow non-potty trained kids or don’t have a section for babies in pools.
 It’s a great way for the babies to splash around in their own little pool.

 3. Comfort Items.
 Even at a young age, babies and toddlers need something familiar when taken out of their routine during trips.
 Be sure your little one has their favorite toy, book, blanket or pacifier to have some comforts of home close to them.